 ~ “Fight Song” by Rachel Platten

-While I plan to share a lot about Wilson’s goals and treatment, this is in no way to serve as medical advice for others and their children.
-There is no one-size-fits-all approach to autism, so I do not intend for others to read our approach as the “right” way.
-There is no right way.
+**While I share a lot about Wilson’s goals and treatment, this is in no way to serve as medical advice for others and their children.
+There is no one-size-fits-all approach to autism.
 We are trying, progressing, sometimes failing and getting up to try again. #keepclimbing

 About our little Climber!

-Now, it’s time we talk about this boy’s amazing strengths and the beautiful qualities that make him Wilson.
+Let’s talk about this boy’s amazing strengths and the beautiful qualities that make him Wilson.
 Wilson is unique.
 Not just compared to “typical” children, but compared to other children with ASD as well.
-Near the beginning of this journey, my friend Brita shared a quote with me that I continually find myself returning to: “If you have met one person with autism, then you have met one person with autism.”
+At the beginning of this autism journey, my friend Brita shared a quote with me that I continually find myself returning to: “If you have met one person with autism, then you have met one person with autism.”